CreepyFiN/OhjHarj/README.md

 ## Development
 This project was developed as a programming assignment by Veeti Velin and Miikka Tervo.

-The application was developed using C++ Standard Libraries and [wxWidgets UI Library](https://wxwidgets.org/), and was compiled using the [CMake Build System](https://cmake.org/) with a modified version of the [wxWidgets CMake template](https://github.com/lszl84/wx_cmake_fetchcontent_template) mady by [lszl84](https://github.com/lszl84).
+The application was developed using C++ Standard Libraries and [wxWidgets GUI Library](https://wxwidgets.org/), and was compiled using the [CMake Build System](https://cmake.org/) with a modified version of the [wxWidgets CMake template](https://github.com/lszl84/wx_cmake_fetchcontent_template) mady by [lszl84](https://github.com/lszl84).

 ## Terminal Version